iainbeeston/vendorise/README.md

 [![Gem Version](https://badge.fury.io/rb/vendorise.png)](http://badge.fury.io/rb/vendorise)
 [![Build Status](https://travis-ci.org/New-Bamboo/vendorise.png)](https://travis-ci.org/New-Bamboo/vendorise)

-Sometimes you need to use a gem in your app that is hosted in a private git repository.
+Sometimes you need to use a gem that is only available in a private git repository.
 There are a few ways to do this:

 * Install an SSH certificate on your server, but it's not always an option (for example, if you use [Heroku](http://heroku.com))
 * Use [Gemfury](http://gemfury.com), but that costs money and potentially creates privacy concerns